graphql-aspnet/graphql-aspnet.github.io/docs/reference/http-processor.md

 ### CreateRequest(queryData)

-Override this method to supply your own `IGraphOperationRequest` to the runtime.
+Override this method to supply your own `IQueryExecutionRequest` to the runtime.

 -   `queryData`: The raw data package read from the HttpContext

 ### HandleQueryException(exception)

 Override this method to provide some custom processing to an unhandled exception.
-If this method returns an `IGraphOperationResult` it will be sent to the requestor, otherwise return null to allow a status 500 result to be generated.
+If this method returns an `IQueryExecutionResult` it will be sent to the requestor, otherwise return null to allow a status 500 result to be generated.

 It is exceedingly rare that this method will ever be called.
 The runtime will normally attach exceptions as messages to the graphql response.
 This method exists as a catch all _just in case_ something occurs beyond all expected constraints.